Martina Veloso

 Martina Lindsay Veloso (born October 27, 1999, in Singapore) is a Singaporean sports shooter.
 She won the gold medal in the 2014 ISSF World Cup in the 10 meters Air Rifle Women event and thus becoming the youngest ISSF shooter in getting one.
 She has also won the silver medal in 2014 Summer Youth Olympics.
 She was named Sportsgirl of the Year for 2015 and Sportswoman of the Year for 2019.

 Early life and education

-Veloso was born to engineer, Melvin Veloso and mother Loressa, who emigrated from the Philippines to Singapore in the 1990s.
+Veloso was born to engineer, Melvin Veloso and mother Loresa, who emigrated from the Philippines to Singapore in the 1990s.
 She has four siblings.